Harford Day School: Organization

-The school teaches Science, Mathematics, History, English grammar and literature, along with three foreign languages.
-Students are introduced to Spanish and Chinese in pre-kindergarten, and all students take Spanish and Chinese classes through the fourth grade.
-In fifth grade, students then decide whether to continue with Chinese or Spanish from fifth through eighth grade.
-A Japanese class is available for eighth graders.
-A Latin class is also offered to excelling students in the eighth grade.
+The school teaches Science, Mathematics, History, English grammar and literature, along with two foreign languages.
+Students are introduced to Spanish in pre-kindergarten, and all students take Spanish classes through the sixth grade.
+In seventh grade, students then decide whether to continue with Spanish, or take Chinese.
+A Latin class is also offered to students in the eighth grade.

-Spring Musical
+Spring musical

 One of the largest events in Harford Day's Middle School is the annual spring musical.
 The musical became a yearly event in 2000 after a generous contribution to the program by the family of Lyn Stacie Getz '81.
 An award for outstanding achievement in the performing arts is given in Lyn Stacie Getz's name to an eighth grader at the end of each school year.
 Each year, the musical has been as follows: